kiran74-ds/RL_with_unity_ML_agents/Tennis_MADDPG/Report.md

 + Tuning hyperparameters
 + Running network for longer time
 + Changing network Architecture to have different architecute for each agent
-+ Implementing other algorithms such as PPO, A3C
++ Implementing other algorithms such as PPO, TRPO, A3C.